cioudfox/ECS-189-Project/ProjectDocument.md

 ![1686788602365](https://github.com/cioudfox/ECS-189-Project/assets/114460759/be8640a3-245d-4f24-80d5-928e8258efe2)

+### - Weapon System Weapon System(Projectile and Melee), Armor, Passive Regen, and weapon Upgrade system

+#### Weapon System:
+every weapon has a scriptableObject that stores all the prebuilt weapon types, it can be changed easily, and it is modulable for future development of more different type of weapons.
+All projectile weapon will use the ProjectileWeaponController and Behavior code.
+And all melee weapon uses the MeleeWeaponControler and Behavior code.
+#####Projectile weapons:
+currently have the generic Damage, speed, cooldown(attackspeed), and lifetime.
+But also have the additional properties of “Pierce”, “chain”, “explosive”, and “boomerang”.
+To not hit an enemy multiple time with the same projectile, I created a list that storage all enemy hit by that projectile.
+-Pierce: how many enemy that projectile can hit before destroyed.
+-Chain: the projectile will jump to the closest enemy after hiting one.
+-Explosive: explode into another projectile of x many numbers, thus, an orb can explode into dagger of different stats for example.
+-Boomerang: return to the player after reaching a certain distance away.
+#####Melee weapons:
+same as projectile weapon, but not as developed, only have the generic damage, and attack speed.
+I tried to implement many other different attacks, but lacks the animations and sprites for it, and I’m not a good animator, another thing is the knockback.
+####Armor System:
+Implement the armor for the enemy and the player for more interesting balancing, overall, it will apply after all damage calculation is done.
+So that the damage calculation will be easier and more balanced than for example sentry shield in SC2.
+####Passive Health Regen:
+Implemented the passive hp regen for the player character, so it would have a little less punishing to get hit.
+####UpgradeSystem(Weapon, and change to Health):
+Implemented the damage and attack speed scaling of the upgrade system.
+Which is a stacking modifier that multiplies the base stats of weapons. for example, if you upgrade attack damage 3 time, and the based damage is 4, it would be 4* (100% + 7.5%*3). since enemy all have health as float value, even though the damage pop up might not change, it does kill the enemy faster.

 #### Damage Popup:
 The damage pop-up controller effectively communicates the impact of each attack through visual cues in the form of pop-up text.
 To distinguish normal hits from critical hits, a color scheme is used, with yellow text representing normal hits and red text representing critical hits.
 To create a smooth visual experience, the pop-up text dynamically changes in size throughout its duration.
 It starts small and gradually increases in size during the first half of the pop-up, then gradually decreases in size during the second half.
 This approach provides a visually appealing and immersive experience for players during combat.
 [Damage popup controller script](https://github.com/cioudfox/ECS-189-Project/blob/f12713189b42f11b884d53a79a240c921986cd05/Generic%20Project%20Name/Assets/Scripts/DamgePopup.cs#L6).